 A 99213 level of service doesn’t require a comprehensive review of systems or a comprehensive exam.
 This is, by the way, the code used 61 percent of the time by family physicians seeing Medicare patients.
 Save time by adhering to the guidelines and documenting what’s medically necessary to complete today’s visit, and no more.

 4. Use basic EHR functions.

 Templates, for example, are helpful for routine visits where clinical queries are standard.
 In complex or changing situations, manual typing – or mobile dictation – may be fastest.
 But if it’s flu season save yourself time by creating a basic influenza vaccine template.
 See more tips for how to optimize your EHR workflow.

 The EHR can be a black hole for perfectionists and compulsive “box-checkers.”
 Remember the documentation guidelines and keep it simple.
 Not all boxes need checking and not all categories need filling on every visit.
 Know what matters and leave the rest alone.

 Be brief and focused, remembering that the clinical note is not a biography.
 In the plan section of the note, be clear and concise so that the next person who sees your note will be able to understand your clinical reasoning and follow the plan.

 Use a timer on your smartphone or watch and see how long it takes you to complete a note.
 Knowing your baseline, set a goal to decrease your per patient documentation time.
-Obviously, speed shouldn’t be your only goal, and it may be valuable to spend more time documenting visits with new or complex patients.
+Obviously speed shouldn’t be your only goal, and it may be valuable to spend more time with new or complex patients.

-These tips are designed to help you get through the majority of your routine documentation faster.
+These tips from Dr. Fogarty are designed to help you get through the majority of your routine documentation faster.
 Discover more EHR productivity hacks or learn how a mobile dictation solution could shave off hours of documentation time each week.